-Note: This game isn’t available online.
+Note: This blackjack variation isn’t available online.

 So, players fund the games.
 You’re not forced to, though.
 You will have the option.
 The banking role will move around the table every two hands.
 So everyone will have the opportunity to become the banker, if they so choose.